BlueBrain/BluePyEModel/examples/run_emodel/README.rst

 Running an emodel on BlueCelluLab
 =================================

 The ``run_emodel.py`` script provides an example to run a simulation of an emodel stored on Nexus with BlueCellulab.
-The script takes care of downloading all the resources related to the emodel, including hoc templates, morphologies, and mod files from the Nexus project ``mmb-point-neuron-framework-model``.
+The script takes care of downloading all the resources related to the emodel, including hoc templates, morphologies, and mod files.

 Prerequisites
 -------------